youthfulporpoise/youthfulporpoise.github.io/README.md

 A *living* keyboard that humorously evaluates your attempt to type Malayalam poetry in Manglish — so you grow to type ever faster these classic poems in a form no one will ever read.
 At least you had fun, right?

 ### The Grand Problem
-There is a tangible absence of a program, that teaches someone to type faster Manglish poetry, in the space-time fabric.
+I feel a tangible absence of a program, that teaches someone to type faster Manglish poetry, in the space-time fabric.
 Don't you feel it too?
-I do.

 ### The Grand Solution
 This abomination.